Modding a Flashforge Guider II 3D Printer - Part 1

 - Buy TMC2209 modules without pre-soldered pin headers

-- Solder (most of) the pin headers “upside down” to the usual orientation to allow flipped header usage
+- Solder the pin headers “upside down” to the usual orientation to allow flipped module usage, leaving out pins as required

-- Adjust the vRef potentiometers to limit max motor current
+- Adjust the vRef potentiometers to limit max motor current, dependent on their specs

 - Rewire the stepper driver cables to bring the motor direction in line with firmware expectations